Legal Services

 Current Legal Clinics

-NEW: Refugee Adjustment Day
+CRIS Refugee and Asylee Adjustment Day

-CRIS Refugee Adjustment Day details:
+CRIS Refugee and Asylee Adjustment Day details:

-It will take place on the 1st Tuesday of the month, from 8:30 AM to 12:30 PM (or the first 25 clients).
+It takes place on the 1st and 3rd Wednesdays of the month, from 8:30 AM to 12:00 PM (or the first 15 clients).

 Not everyone in the family needs to come in for the first appointment; only the head of household with the required information/documents.